Vonng/pigsty/docs/v-pgsql.md

 ----------------
 ## `PG_INSTALL`

 PG Install is responsible for completing the installation of all PostgreSQL dependencies on a machine with the base software.
-The user can configure the name, ID, permissions, and access of the database superuser, configure the sources used for the installation, configure the installation address, the version to be installed, and the required packages and extensions plugins.
+The user can configure the name, ID, permissions, and access of the dbsu, configure the sources used for the installation, configure the installation address, the version to be installed, and the required pkgs and extensions plugins.

 Such parameters only need to be modified when upgrading a major version of the database as a whole.
 Users can specify the software version to be installed via [`pg_version`](#pg_version) and override it at the cluster level to install different database versions for different clusters.